schlagercollin/screen_analyzer/README.md

 <img src="https://user-images.githubusercontent.com/23715298/34709947-3a9910e2-f4ce-11e7-8adf-be76f3ac27ab.png" width=600px>

 Enter fastq file and library file (.csv) and click analyze.
-Wait a few seconds.
+(Note, while you can upload both, it is faster to place the files in /tmp/data/fastq and /tmp/data/library, respectively, to skip upload times.
 The program will create an output (.json) file in ```/tmp/data/output``` whose name is a concatenation of the fastq and library filenames.

 The result of the analyis will be displayed below.
 To load a previous analysis, select the file and click load.